Kiyojute/Bird_Strikes/README.md

   Airline - Operator of aircraft <br />
   State - Location of airport <br />
   FlightPhase - Phase of flight strike occured <br />
-  Precipitation - To rain or not to rain <br />
+  Precipitation - To rain or not to rain that is the question <br />
   Remarks - A human commenting about the bird strike <br />
-  Clouds - See any shapes in those clouds if there are any <br />
+  Clouds - Clouds or not <br />
-  BirdSpecies - The offending birds or other wildlife we don't mention <br />
+  BirdSpecies - The offending birds or other wildlife who must not be named <br />
   Cost - The benjamins it takes to fix the damage <br />
-  Altitude - Height the strike occured <br />
+  Altitude - Height in sky the strike occured <br />
-  PeopleInjured - Number of people going to sue <br />
+  PeopleInjured - Number of people going to lawyer up and sue <br />
   *'airport.csv':* <br />
   airport - Name of airport <br />
-  city - City airport is in <br />
+  city - City airport located in <br />
-  country - Country airport is in <br />
+  country - Country airport located in <br />
   iata - Three letter code for airport <br />
-  latitude - east-west lines on globe <br />
+  latitude - East-west lines on globe <br />
-  longitude - north-south lines on globe <br />
+  longitude - North-south lines on globe <br />

   **Licenses** <br />